mqts241/Semester-Project-Group-21/README.md

   * Updated the variables to "private" for all the values that should not be accessed outside thier specific class.
 This includes most values apart from the commands (because we still need to access them since the players input is modified in-game)

-## OTHER NOTES:
+> [!IMPORTANT]
+> **OTHER NOTES**
-  * (To be modified LATER) The "give" command will be added to the NPC class when the NPC update comes.
+>  * (To be modified LATER) The "give" command will be added to the NPC class when the NPC update comes.
-  * *if you want to change the name of the region please make sure you change the region name to every room that is part of it also change the switch case in the 'SetPoster' function.
+>  *  if you want to change the name of the region please make sure you change the region name to every room that is part of it also change the switch case in the 'SetPoster' function.